selinarajk/selinarajk/README.md

 ## Hi, I’m Selina 👋

-I’m a Python web developer based in London, UK.
-After a stint in management consulting and some soul-searching I found I like to build things myself, not just advise those who do.
+I’m a backend developer based in London, UK.
+After a stint in management consultancy and some soul-searching, I realised I want to be in the arena building things that matter, not advising on the sidelines.

-🛠️ I enjoy building with Python 🐍 and Django 🦄
+🛠️ I feel at home with Python, especially Django.
+I also have frontend experience with Typescript, React, and Next.js.

-👭 I build community wherever I go: I’m a PyLadies organizer, a DjangoCon Europe 2026 volunteer, and a EuroPython 2026 volunteer
+👭 I strengthen community wherever I go: I’ve been a PyLadies organiser, Django Girls coach, and volunteer for conferences such as DjangoCon Europe and EuroPython.

+⚖️ I know the value of soft skills.
+My past professional experience trained me well in effective communication, managing relationships, and seeing the bigger picture.
+I'm also naturally quite friendly and personable!

-❤️ I care about open source software, personalized tech, and making a positive difference in the world
+❤️ I care about creating personalised technology, supporting the open source community, and making a positive difference in the world.

-✈️ In my spare time I like to travel, read classic literature, and experiment with microcontrollers
+✈️ In my spare time I like to travel, read classic literature, and experiment with microcontrollers.

-📍 I’m looking for junior software engineer roles based in the UK
+🇬🇧 I’m currently looking for associate software engineer roles based in the UK, preferably working with Python or Django!